Consensys/doc.rollups/docs/HowTo/Monitoring.md

 * Transfer requests received
 * Transfer requests failed

-Consensys Rollups also records metrics about the blockchain:
+ConsenSys Rollups also records metrics about the blockchain:

 * Time to deserialize call data
 * Time to deserialize inbound transfer data